 This is the second in a series of articles designed to help interested leaders orient themselves to collaboration.
 This article explores how to identify who should participate in a project-specific collaboration by considering the work and roles of the people involved through a RACI lens.

-The visual below shows a range of stakeholders, their roles in process development and RACI designation.
+The visual below shows a range of stakeholders, their roles in process development, and RACI designation.
 For the sake of simplicity, we’re using process development as an example of a collaborative project.
-However you should be able to assign RACI to any project or initiative.
+However, you should be able to assign RACI to any project or initiative.
 You’ll notice that some roles have multiple RACI designations.
-This should be expected since different level of contributions can be made within roles.
+This should be expected since different levels of contributions can be made within roles.

 Responsible: doing the actual work

 In a RACI matrix, people who actually perform the work are considered responsible.
 Whether this involves building and maintaining the process (systems architects, programmers, UX/UI, et al) or delivering the process (customer service reps, specialists, et al) their primary focus is the process.